-Pre-workout comes in a number of forms, including drinks, powders, gels, or pills.
+Pre-workout comes in several forms, including drinks, powders, gels, or pills.

-Can you take pre-workout before a soccer game?
+Can you take a pre-workout before a soccer game?

 So, while caffeine can boost energy and increase focus – as we’ll see in the next section – too much can be detrimental to performance.
 That’s why taking the right dose is so important.

 You want to be in optimal condition for a game.

 Everyone is different, so there’s no exact universal dose.
 It’s about finding out what works for you.
 Now, let’s see how pre-workout helps with soccer.